5 Data Visualization Jobs to Know in 2025 (+ Top Skills)

 Data visualization is a powerful way to transform data from numbers and figures into a beautiful graph or chart.
 Being able to see the data and what it means can drive individuals and teams to enact meaningful change.
 For example, British data journalist Mona Chalabi dedicates her Instagram feed to creating infographics, charts, and scatter plots on important topics like racial inequality, sustainability, and more [1].

-Forecasts for the global data visualization market expect a compound annual growth rate of 9.69 percent from 2021 to 2028 [2].
+Forecasts for the global data visualization market expect a compound annual growth rate of 10.95 percent from 2024 to 2029 [2].
 As big data and technology industries continue to grow, customized reports and dashboards will be increasingly important.
 Jobs in data visualization, or jobs that require data visualization as a skill, will continue to grow.

 What is data visualization?

 Data visualization is the representation of information and data using visuals such as graphs, charts, maps, and more.
-Data professionals who incorporate data visualization in their work use tools to present data to non-technical audiences to tell a story about the data that helps businesses make data-driven decisions.
+Data professionals who incorporate data visualization in their work use tools to present data to non-technical audiences to tell a story about the data that helps organizations make data-driven decisions.

 Data visualization can be the sole focus of a job role, such as a data visualization engineer or specialist.
-But more often than not, it is a skill used in data-oriented roles to portray data and information in creative ways, such as dashboards that show weekly trend reports or bar graphs for investor pitch decks.
+But more often than not, it's a skill used in data-oriented roles to portray data and information in creative ways, such as dashboards that show weekly trend reports or bar graphs for investor pitch decks.

 5 data visualization jobs

-Here are 5 data visualization jobs to know, so you can begin building your skills today.
+Here are 5 data visualization jobs to know so you can begin building your skills today.

 What type of degree should you get?